Reploidsham/tameable-arachne/README.md

-Credits to Lilac for originally writing the code and making it free to modify and redistribute for 1.7.10.
+Credits to Lilac from minecraftuserJP for originally writing the code and making it free to modify and redistribute for 1.7.10.

+Credit to 暇人@エセクラフター  for additional textures.

 Credits to McHorse for refactoring the code for 1.12.2

-Credits to Reploidsham for making the initial push to have this carried over
+Credits to Reploidsham for maintaining and starting the modernisation.

+Fork, clone, and modify at will.
+Credit or none, just be nice to spiders.

 # Compiling:
 In order to compile from source using windows